AimrayX/PMSA003I-hardware-driver/README.md

 # PMSA003I-library
-A lightweight C library for the PMSA003I Sensor using I2C communication.
+A lightweight C library/hardware-driver for the PMSA003I Sensor using I2C communication and the gpio library.
 Designed for the Raspberry Pi.
 Tested on Raspberry Pi 4.
 Features

 - Read PM